hphelion/documentation/community/community.release-notes.md

 This release of the HP Helion OpenStack Community edition contains a single download of the product that covers both virtual and bare metal deployment:

 * *A virtual deployment of HP Helion OpenStack Community*.
 First released in early May, 2014, this provides a "cloud-in-a-box" virtual deployment targeted towards enterprises and cloud administrators interested in evaluating, developing and deploying a private cloud based on OpenStack Cloud Software.
 It's a pure, free and downloadable OpenStack distribution that speeds up deployment and simplifies the management of small-scale, open cloud environments and infrastructure services.
+It is not intended to be used in a production environment to run real workloads.
 * *A bare-metal deployment of HP Helion OpenStack Community*.
 First released in June, 2014, this edition installs in a physical environment.
 The baremetal installation allows you to build an OpenStack cloud spanning multiple physical nodes.
-During installation, this edition sets up an undercloud host and deploys the overcloud on a controller host, 2 physical Swift nodes, and up to 30 physical compute nodes.
+During installation, this edition sets up an undercloud host and deploys the overcloud on 3 controller hosts, 2 physical Swift nodes, and up to 36 physical compute nodes.

 These release notes cover both deployments.

 ##Features in HP Helion OpenStack Community## {#features}

+The following sections list the features in the current version, 1.4, and previous versions.

+### Features in HP Helion OpenStack Community 1.4

+**Additional overcloud controllers for high availability** &mdash; The number of installed overcloud controller nodes has been increased to 3.
+The additional nodes should allow Community to continue operating if a single control node fails.
+Previously, the Community edition installed a single overcloud controller node.

+**Icinga monitoring support** &mdash; Icinga V1.11.5 is an open source monitoring system which checks the availability of your network resources, notifies users of outages, and generates performance data for reporting.
+For more information, see the [Icinga web site](https://www.icinga.org/).

+**Kibana interface support** &mdash; Kibana is an open source (Apache Licensed), browser based analytics and search dashboard for ElasticSearch.
+For more information, see the [Kibana web site](http://www.elasticsearch.org/guide/en/kibana/current/_introduction.html)

+**OpenStack Juno-2 development milestone** &mdash; HP Helion OpenStack Community edition fully supports the second milestone of the OpenStack Juno development cycle, including features and bug fixes implemented since Juno-1.

+**Distributed Virtual Routing (DVR)** &mdash; HP Helion OpenStack Community edition fully supports the DVR implemented in OpenStack Juno-3 plus some fixes from Juno-final.

+### Features in HP Helion OpenStack Community GA

 **Pure OpenStack technology** &mdash; This edition allows you to experience a cloud deployment using [OpenStack TripleO](https://wiki.openstack.org/wiki/TripleO).

 **Speeds cloud service delivery** &mdash; Outstanding launch pad for your small-scale open cloud environment or proof-of-concept cloud services, with simple, fast creation of cloud environments and applications to speed business value.

-**Close-to-trunk release** &mdash; Allows your lab or small-scale production environment to continue to benefit from the very latest capabilities of OpenStack technology – we closely track the community trunk release.
+**Close-to-trunk release** &mdash; Allows your lab or small-scale production environment to continue to benefit from the very latest capabilities of OpenStack technology, closely tracking the community trunk release.

 ##Supported services ## {#supported-services}